 Finding data

 Frequently, we need to find data (i.e. rows of the table) that matches certain criteria, and there are multiple mechanisms for achieving this in Julia.
-Here we will briefly review map
+Here we will briefly review map, findall and filter as options.

 map(predicate, table)